I may earn a commission if you click on links in this post and make a purchase.

 Giving Handmade Without Overwhelm

-Making a bunch of handmade gifts can be just as stressful as trying to buy gifts in stores or online.
+Making a bunch of handmade gifts can be just as stressful as trying to buy gifts in stores or online – choose wisely.

-Choose wisely.
 Choose what to make – don’t pick a new craft, for example pick something you can do easily and efficiently.
+This is not necessarily the time to learn how to knit or crochet if you’ve never done it before.

 Choose who gets gifts.
 Honestly, decide early and talk to family and friends.
 Choose not to exchange gifts if at all possible.
-This isn’t about being stingy with time or money but rather about avoiding things you don’t need and giving things others don’t need.
+This isn’t about being stingy with time or money but rather about avoiding waste or sending more items to thrift shops or worse landfills.

 For example, I don’t personally need or want much.
 I ask people to not give me gifts.
 Let’s all just have a meal together instead.
 This works most of the time and is honestly a relief for most people to hear.

 When deciding on making homemade gifts.
 Do them in batches.
-If you can knit hats quickly.
-Choose to make hats for everyone in various colors.
-Knock out a big batch of lip balm or bath salts in one sitting.
+Making ten jars of bath salts won’t take that much more time than making one.
+If you can knit or crochet quickly, choose to make hats for everyone in various colors, for example.

 How to Give Cozy Gifts